AlinNast/CricketAndAnt1/README.md

  - What is a singleton and how to use it
  - How to implement a GarbageCollector
  - How to implement a GameController
+ - How to add different game mechanics to gameO objects

 ### Challanges:
  - Writing the script for the story
  - Keeping motivation to continue the project while other ideas come to my mind
  - Having a summary for every major class or method
+ - Learning the principles to write clean code with so many scripts

 ### Galery: